DavidFW1960/bom-weather-card/info.md

 # BOM Weather Card

 ## Latest Changes
-With version 0.109.x the alignment of the large icon and also the temperature and unit of measurement has 'moved' I have adjusted the card with the following new defaults.
+With version 0.109.x the alignment of the large icon and also the temperature and unit of measurement as well as the current text positions have 'moved'
+I have adjusted the card with the following new defaults.
 These are included in the example lovelace.yaml file.

 IF you are using versions of HA earlier than 0.109 and also using the card defaults for these offsets your cards will look different so make sure you adjust these values in the settings for the card: